hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 When you open a playlist URL, the yt-dlp extension will import its items into PotPlayer’s playlist if yt-dlp supports that playlist.

 While website playlists vary widely, yt-dlp supports only certain types.
-Small playlists may load completely, but large ones may not load fully, even after a long wait.
+Small playlists may load completely, but large ones may not load fully even after a long wait.

 ### Playlist or Single Video